See the following resources:

 See the following documents:

-Properties in western Nevada County are assessed solid waste parcel charges to fund post-closure maintenance of the closed McCourtney Road Landfill.
-View information about western Nevada County solid waste parcel charges (PDF).
+Properties in western Nevada County are assessed solid waste parcel charges to fund post-closure maintenance of the closed McCourtney Road Landfill and Transfer Station Property.
+View information about Western Nevada County Solid Waste Parcel Charges - General Code.

 Trash from Western Nevada County is taken from the McCourtney Road Transfer Station, where it is eventually transfered to the Sacramento SRT for recycling, sorting and disposal.